 Provide the name and email address of three references for letters of recommendation.

-- Fall (August) Term — Extended to January 15 (preferred)
+- Fall (August) Term — December 1 (preferred deadline), January 15 (final deadline)

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.